-Meanwhile, premiums written by Florida Citizens in 2013 also declined.
-Direct premiums written totaled \$2.7 billion in 2013, down from \$3.2 billion in 2012.
+Premiums written by Florida Citizens in 2014 also declined.
+Direct premiums written totaled \$2.1 billion in 2014, down from \$3.2 billion in 2012.
 Between 2007 and 2008, direct premiums written by Florida Citizens had declined by nearly \$1 billion (from \$3.7 billion in 2007 to \$2.8 billion in 2008).
-The collapse in home and condominium construction throughout the state due to the subprime mortgage and credit crisis and ensuing recession had been a significant factor in the decline in new business.
+The collapse in home and condominium construction throughout the state due to the subprime mortgage and credit crisis and ensuing recession was a significant factor in the decline in new business.

-After Florida, Massachusetts has the next largest number of policies, with 215,579 or 8 percent of total FAIR Plan policies (Table 3).
-The Texas Beach and Windstorm Plan (Texas Windstorm Insurance Association) insured 289,530 total policies in 2013, making it the largest Beach and Windstorm Plan.
+Tables 2 and 3 show insurance provided in each state by FAIR Plans and Beach and Windstorm Plans, respectively.
+After Florida, Massachusetts has the next largest number of policies, with 215,478, or 10 percent of total FAIR Plan policies (Table 2).
+The Texas Beach and Windstorm Plan (Texas Windstorm Insurance Association) insured 293,805 total policies in 2014, making it the largest Beach and Windstorm Plan.

-In the Beach and Windstorm Plans, as in the FAIR Plans, the policy count varies significantly from year to year due to the shifting size and nature of some of the plans, described below.
+In the Beach and Windstorm Plans, as in the FAIR Plans, the policy count varies significantly from year to year due to the shifting size and nature of the plans, described below.
 In 2002 Florida combined its Windstorm and Joint Underwriting Association to create Florida Citizens, so these policies were counted under the FAIR Plans from that date.

-PIPSO data show that between 2005 and 2013, the number of policies in the Beach and Windstorm Plans as a whole more than tripled from 157,708 in 2005 to 666,282 in 2013 as the plans continued to experience burgeoning growth.
-It is important to note that PIPSO's figures include the North Carolina Beach Plan, one of the largest Beach and Windstorm Plans, and a PIPSO member as of June 2012 (see later section on North and South Carolina's property insurers of last resort).
+PIPSO data show that between 2005 and 2014, the number of policies in the Beach and Windstorm Plans more than tripled, from 157,708 in 2005 to 698,934 in 2014.
+It is important to note that PIPSO's figures include the North Carolina Beach Plan, one of the largest Beach and Windstorm Plans, and a PIPSO member as of June 2012 (See Appendix II).